Sang Yifei

-Sang Yifei (桑一非; born 18 February 1989 in Kaifeng) is a Chinese footballer who currently plays as a midfielder.
+Sang Yifei (桑一非; born 18 February 1989 in Kaifeng) is a Chinese former footballer who played as midfielder.

 Club career

 Sang started his professional career with Chinese Super League side Beijing Guoan in 2007.
 In March 2011, Sang transferred to China League One side Wuhan Zall.
 In June 2012, he moved to China League One side Beijing BIT on a two-year loan deal.

 On 27 February 2015, Sang moved to Chinese Super League side Tianjin Teda on a free transfer.
 On 8 March 2015, Sang made his debut for Tianjin Teda in the 2015 Chinese Super League against Henan Jianye, coming on as a substitute for Guo Hao in the 72nd minute.
 He would not make any further first team appearances and was allowed to join another top tier club in Hebei China Fortune.
 Once again he struggled to establish himself and on 4 January 2017, Sang moved to fellow Super League side Liaoning Whowin.
 While this time he was able to break into the first team, unfortunately he would be part of the squad that was relegated at the end of the 2017 Chinese Super League season.

 Sang became free agent as Liaoning F.C. got disbanded in May 2020.
 On 8 August 2020, he signed with Wuhan Three Towns.
 In his first season with the club he would go on to aid them in winning the division title and promotion into the second tier.
 This would be followed by another division title win and promotion as the club entered the top tier for the first tine in their history.
 The following campaign he would be part of the squad that won the 2022 Chinese Super League title.

+On 21 May 2026, Sang was given a 5-year ban for match-fixing by the Chinese Football Association.